 Sometimes men ask me how they can find a woman who is kinky and imaginative and open to lots of new things in bed.
 I have a much much longer post coming on this at some point, but my initial gut reaction is to tell them this:

 You may already know one, but it’s possible she doesn’t want to tell you about her passions.
 Maybe she wants to sing loudly in the kitchen.
 Maybe she wants to dance at that wedding.
 Maybe she wants to get naked and hump you with enthusiastic passion in the middle of the living room floor.
-But she’ll struggle to do any of these things if there’s an ‘ouch, please stop that’ look on your face, or if she’s heard you laugh when she’s fucked something up.
+But she’ll struggle to do any of these things if she’s heard you laugh too loudly when she’s fucked something up.

 A long time ago someone asked me if he should tell his girlfriend that she was bad at giving blowjobs.
 No – God no. Never.
 Because saying ‘you’re bad at this’ is the exact opposite of encouraging.
 We get told all the time that certain things are ‘not good enough’ – as well-meaning friends and relatives take metaphorical red pens to half of our lives.
 Don’t tell someone what they’re doing wrong – tell them how to do it right.

 ‘I love it when you do X’ will always be more effective than ‘you’re bad at Y.’ Because if you hurt someone over Y, they’re unlikely to try Z.